Introduction

 - Your friends are waiting outside.
 (The friends belong to you.)

-Remember: If you see “your,” think about ownership or belonging.
+Remember: When you see “your,” think about ownership or belonging to someone.

 You’re

-“You’re” is a contraction of “you are,” combining the two words into a shorter form.
+“You’re” is a short way of saying “you are.”
 For example:

 - I think you’re amazing.
 (This means “I think you are amazing.”)